Joncallim/mafia_discord_bot/README.md

 ---
 #### Yet Another Werewolf Bot...
 I decided that there weren't enough Werewolf Bots out there, so I've made my own Discord bot for werewolf.
-This was a bit of a handling-data challenge, and this bot will work across multiple Discord servers simultaneously once I deploy it for actual use.
+This was a bit of a handling-data challenge, and this bot will work across multiple Discord servers.

+Currently deployed on Google Cloud Compute, if you run into any issues please leave a comment on the github server or drop me a dm.

 Current roles are (and I *am* planning to add more in the near future):